siennabienna/workshop-3/README.md

 # Using `setInterval` and `setTimeout`

-Atfter this, I then added `setInterval` to my code, which I added to a new function called `startMouseClock`.
+After this, I then added `setInterval` to my code, which I added to a new function called `startMouseClock`.
 This just operated similarly to a draw function, but would allow me to do `setTimeout` after.
 I created this, which is called an 'anonymous function'.
 I used this because I knew I would only need to use it once, so it wouldnt need a name.

 ```js